rajeshjhumpa/unmap-datastores/README.md

-#querybesclient
+#stopazurevm

-Script to restart bes client on all corporate machines
+Script to Stop Azure VM in any of the listed subscriptions